Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 * Application Insights
 * Virtual Network (not required directly but will be used in later tutorial)

 The templates to deploy these components have been provided as [Bicep](https://github.com/Azure/bicep) templates.
+Bicep is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources.

 ### Deployment